Jungfrau Express & Rhine Cruise

 Before you set sail on the magical waters of the Rhine, venture to the top of Europe on the Jungfrau Railway to Jungfraujoch, the continent's highest railway station.
 Experience the majesty of the Swiss Alps by rail, as the mountains serenade you with spectacular views across the peaks below.

-Meet your Tour Manager at our dedicated Departure Office in London St Pancras to board the Eurostar service to Paris.
+Meet your Tour Manager at our departure office in London St Pancras to board the Eurostar service to Paris.
 From here, we continue to Interlaken by rail.
-We check into our hotel, the 4-Star Hotel Metropole, where we enjoy dinner tonight.
+We check into our hotel, the 4-Star Hotel Metropole, arriving in time for dinner.
 You may wish to head out on an evening stroll into the town.
-Interlaken is set between the lakes Thun and Brienz, and the beauty of the surrounding mountains is on full displays as they stand guard over the shimmering calm waters.
+Interlaken is set between lakes Thun and Brienz, and the beauty of the surrounding mountains is on full display as they stand guard over the calm waters below.

 We depart Interlaken today, travelling to Basel by rail, where you'll be met by a Great Rail Journeys representative who will escort you to the ship, the Amadeus Silver III.
 This evening, we enjoy a welcome cocktail before a delicious Swiss themed meal.

 This afternoon includes one of the highlights of the tour as we pass through the glorious Rhine Gorge, one of the most beautiful sections of the river and a UNESCO World Heritage site.
-Sheer river banks rise up, towering over the river below, covered in deep forests and miles of green vineyards, lending an almost ethereal feel to the waterway.
-We enjoy a commentary from our knowledgeable Cruise Director during this passage.
+Sheer banks rise up, towering over the river below, covered in deep forests and miles of green vineyards, lending an almost ethereal feel to the waterway.

-Our lunch today sees us tuck into a wonderful themed buffet with a suckling pig as the striking centrepiece, and several smaller dishes from this part of the world making up the rest of the offerings.
-Weather permitting we'll enjoy our lunch on the sun deck as we take in the majesty of the glorious Rhine Gorge.
-We sail this evening into the enchanting city of Koblenz, you may wish to visit one of the famous wine taverns here.
+Our lunch today sees us tuck into a wonderful themed buffet with a suckling pig as the striking centrepiece, and several smaller dishes from this part of the world.
+We sail this evening into the enchanting city of Koblenz; you may wish to visit one of the famous wine taverns here.

 Arriving into Cologne this morning, we venture forth into this vibrant German city on a walking tour.
 We visit the resplendent cathedral, a centuries-year-old building which survived 14 aerial hits during bombing across the Second World War.
 We also wander through the many bustling squares, labyrinthine streets and see Romanesque town-houses.